Generating a Contact Matrix for Aged Care Settings in Australia: an agent-based model study: Appendix A: Survey

-An activity diary component was included, allowing participants to log their activities and interactions in real-time, which was effective in documenting the repetitive and routine nature of care \citep{crosbie2006using}.
+A cross-sectional survey was conducted in 2023 to parameterise an agent-based model (ABM) aimed at creating a contact matrix for use in infectious disease transmission models within aged care settings in Sydney, Australia.
+The primary objective was to address the absence of standardised contact matrices for aged care environments, which are essential for accurately modelling disease transmission and enhancing outbreak preparedness.
+The survey focused on collecting comprehensive data on the interactions between staff and residents within a single aged care provider, with the goal of developing a robust contact matrix to be utilised in agent-based models.
+The survey targeted aged care workers across various shifts within the facilities, gathering detailed information on their daily interactions with residents.
+Participants were asked to complete a structured 21-question survey designed to capture demographic data, care environment details, resident characteristics, contact and interaction patterns, and activity and mobility data.
+The survey's design was informed by established methodologies that emphasise the importance of capturing both temporal aspects of daily routines and broader contextual factors in care work \cite{crosbie2006using,nilsson2009registered, sveinsdottir2018content}.
+An activity diary component was included, allowing participants to log their activities and interactions in real-time, which was effective in documenting the repetitive and routine nature of care \cite{crosbie2006using}.
 This provided a precise account of their daily routines.
-Structured questions complemented the diaries by gathering demographic data, care environment details, and resident characteristics, ensuring a comprehensive understanding of the factors influencing care practices \citep{nilsson2009registered}.
-The diary entries were organised to capture relevant details about work activities, including the timing, duration, and nature of interactions with residents, aligning with recommendations to ensure thorough data collection \citep{sveinsdottir2018content}.
+Structured questions complemented the diaries by gathering demographic data, care environment details, and resident characteristics, ensuring a comprehensive understanding of the factors influencing care practices \cite{nilsson2009registered}.
+The diary entries were organised to capture relevant details about work activities, including the timing, duration, and nature of interactions with residents, aligning with recommendations to ensure thorough data collection \cite{sveinsdottir2018content}.
 All responses were anonymised and securely stored, and the data were subsequently used to parameterise the agent-based model (ABM).
 Ethical approval for the study was obtained from the provider’s Research and Governance Office (Project code: R277) and The University of New South Wales Human Research Ethics Committee (approval number: HC230501).